Historical

 In 1884 General d’Andlau, senator of Oise had to get rid of Verderonne.
 It is a certain Mr. Baudrier, banker in Paris who acquires it.
 The castle and its outbuildings were kept in their entirety until the rapid decline that it experienced at the end of the 1960s.

-Today, the current owners are gradually restoring the estate grounds and buildings.
+Today, the current owners are gradually restoring the premises.